Nominal Size vs. Actual Size: What Does It Mean

 Actual Size is the true size of your filter.
 If you were to measure your filter, you are getting the actual size of the filter.
 If this size is listed on the air filter, typically it’s listed below or beside the nominal size in smaller print.
 An example of actual size is 15.75x19.75x0.75.
 If “actual size” is printed it means the actual size of the filter is the same as the nominal size.

-**When purchasing a filter, be sure you are getting the filter with the correct actual size.
-Nominal size can be deceiving because often times there are more than one actual size to nominal size.**
+When purchasing a filter, be sure you are getting the filter with the correct actual size.
+Nominal size can be deceiving as often there is more than one actual size for a nominal size.

 Example: